ybs294000/SalaryScope/docs/USER_GUIDE.md

 **The Model Hub says "Could not load model registry".**
 This indicates a configuration issue with the HuggingFace repository secrets.
 Contact the admin.

+**The AI Assistant is not available on Streamlit Cloud.**
+If you are not logged in, sign in first.
+Cloud AI chat is disabled for anonymous users.
+If you are already logged in, the Hugging Face Space backend may be asleep or temporarily unavailable.

 ---

 ## 17. Frequently Asked Questions